aw/picolisp-kv/COMMANDS.md

 #### APPEND key value

 If key already exists and is a string, this command appends the value at the end of the string.
-If key is not a string or does not exist, `NIL` is returned.

 #### Return value

-**Integer:** the length of the string after the append operation, or `NIL`.
+**Integer:** the length of the string after the append operation.
+**NIL:** if the key is not a string or does not exist.

 #### CLI example